If a Mississippi county overpaid sick leave by mistake, can other employees donate leave so the worker can repay it?

 What this means for you

-If you are a public employee in this situation
+For public employees in this situation

 Common questions